Community Buildings Retrofit Capacity Development Network

 Retrofit Assist

-Project Partners: District of Squamish, Resort Municipality of Whistler, City of Rossland, BC Hydro, Real Estate Foundation of BC, Fortis BC, Columbia Basin Trust
+Project Partners: Regional District of East Kootenay, City of Kamloops, City of Rossland, District of Squamish, Resort Municipality of Whistler, BC Hydro, Real Estate Foundation of BC, Fortis BC, Columbia Basin Trust

 Retrofit Assist is a concierge service, delivered in partnership with local governments to supports residents with their home energy upgrades – from interest through to installation.